khunspoonzi/argpy/README.md

 # argpy

-A high-level shorthand arg parser for Python 3 or above
+A high-level shorthand argument parser for Python 3 or above